-Bottom line the product has to be fucking great.
-That’s what I’ve been focusing on, making a great shoe, a great product.
+Bottom line, the product has to be fucking great.
+That’s what I’ve been focusing on, making a great shoe.
 The concept is very simple.
-Me personally I’m sick and tired of looking down, I don’t want to look down on my feet and see a swoosh or stripes or a star or any of that.
-I don’t want to be associated with that.
-People like Nike and adidas and Converse and that’s cool it’s just not for me.
-I think it’s very hard in the market to find a shoe that doesn’t have something on the side.
+Personally, I don’t want to look down on my feet and see a Swoosh, stripes, a star or any of that.
+People like Nike, adidas and Converse and that’s cool.
+It’s just not for me.
+It’s very hard in the market to find a shoe that doesn’t have something on the side.
 All the shoes have to be very plain and simple, almost like blank shoes with very minimal branding.
 That’s the angle and direction.
-There’s a hole in the market if you just want to have a plain black and white shoe, you don’t want a big swoosh or stripes on the side.
+There’s a hole in the market if you just want to have a plain black and white shoe.
 It’s hard to find a nice fitting skate shoe that doesn’t have a bunch of stuff on it.
 That’s my take on it.

 A Glimpse at Pontus’ Last Resort Photoshop files.
-Below Left an overview of the first shoe and below right the sole unit details
+Below: sole unit details for Last Resort.

 Of course I have a lot of ideas for it.
 In the same way you express yourself with a board company or a clothing company.
-You can play with the marketing side and have pro model shoes and so on.
-First it’s about releasing that first shoe and getting that into the market.
-Hopefully skaters will be into it, personally I like them a lot, I think they’re great and I’m a very picky dude.
+You can play with the marketing side, have pro model shoes and so on.
+First, it’s about releasing that first shoe and getting that into the market.
+Hopefully skaters will be into it.
+I think they’re great and I’m a very picky dude.
 I believe in them and like them.
 Hopefully people want to feel like there is a skater owned shoe company.
-It’s owned and run by skaters and doesn’t have to be this big Wall Street operation.
+It doesn’t have to be this big, Wall Street operation.

-It’s a political thing and I think there is room and time now for a skater owned shoe brand to be coming out.
-People are doing it State footwear and so on.
-But if you don’t try it, you don’t know and I believe I can contribute something to the skate shoe game and if not hey I tried.
-That’s all you’ve got to do, just do what you do.
+It’s a political thing and I think there is room and time now for a skater owned shoe brand to come out.
+People are doing it, State Footwear and so on.
+But if you don’t try it, you don’t know.
+I believe I can contribute something to the skate shoe game and if not, hey, I tried.
+That’s all you’ve got to do.

-Politically, with bigger shoe brands and stores, they set the rules for the accounts.
+Politically, bigger shoe brands and stores set the rules for the accounts.
 You have to order all the shoes, they have a collection and you have to take it even if you don’t want certain styles.
-This can work for stores and it’s nice for them to have some support but it’s also important for them to have the power to say in my store I want to have these kinds of shoes.
-These are the shoes that I like, that I want to buy and that I want to have on my wall and not force it on to people.
-That’s how some companies operate and that’s cool but I think there is room for an alternative way or a different approach to it.
+This can work for stores and it’s nice for them to have some support but it’s important for them to have the power to say, “In my store, I want to have these kinds of shoes.
+These are the shoes that I like, that I want to buy and that I want to have on my wall.”
+Not force it on people.
+That’s how some companies operate and I think there is room for an alternative approach.
 One which will work with the skate shops, listen to them and try to collaborate on how we can develop.
-But maybe I’m wrong, I just know some stores are having trouble living up to their accounts, having rules set for them and I’m not sure if that’s so cool.
+Maybe I’m wrong, I just know some stores are having trouble living up to their accounts, having rules set for them and I’m not sure if that’s so cool.

-I think right now there is room for something else.
-The way the world looks, one foot in fashion.
-I want to make shoes that look good on and off the board which work for anyone, nice looking shoes.
-This I think was a problem for the skate shoe brands making that transition from skate to lifestyle, becoming that brand.
-Wearing Nike or Adidas or Converse they have a history in streetwear.
-Everyone can rock a pair of Chuck Taylor’s or Blazers or Gazelles, it’s such a cultural platform for them.
+Right now, there’s room for something else with the way the world looks, one foot in fashion.
+I want to make shoes that look good on and off the board which work for anyone.
+This, I think, was a problem for the skate shoe brands making that transition from skate to lifestyle, becoming that brand.
+Nike, adidas or Converse they have a history in streetwear.
+Everyone can rock a pair of Blazers, Gazelles or Chuck Taylor’s.
+It’s such a cultural platform for them.

-To sum it up, yes I’m starting a shoe company with a friend, we’re making some vulcanised shoes, working on a bunch of cool shit and hopefully skaters are going to be into it.
+To sum it up: yes, I’m starting a shoe company with a friend, we’re making some vulcanised shoes, working on a bunch of cool shit and hopefully skaters are going to be into it.
 A skater owned shoe brand that can hopefully be an alternative to the other big things going on out there.
-Something for the stores and the riders and the skate community.
+Something for the stores, the riders and the skate community.
 Time will tell if we are doing a good job or not.
-I’m definitely giving it a shot and I think the time is now to do it.
+I’m definitely giving it a shot and I think the time to do it is now.

 Are vegan shoes going to be part of the Last Resort line?